SkylineCommunications/dataminer-docs/connector-help/connector_help/Eyeheight_FB-9E.md

 # Eyeheight FB-9E

-With the **Eyeheight FB-9E** driver you can monitor and control the settings of multiple processing cards that fit into the six slots of the eyeheight etherbox (FB-9E).
+With the **Eyeheight FB-9E** connector you can monitor and control the settings of multiple processing cards that fit into the six slots of the eyeheight etherbox (FB-9E).

 ## About